Section A: Road Test, General Guidelines

 - A hill or grade where the applicant can demonstrate his ability to park parallel to the curb between two cars or markers which provide a space approximately equal to the length of the car plus six feet (may be included, but not required).

 Be familiar with the test route.
-Know each item which is to be scored, and observe it carefully.
+Know each item that is to be scored, and observe it carefully.

 Section C: Discontinuing the Road Test